jonrad/profilerate/README.md

 Modify this file with all your shell scripting goodness.
 For example:

 ```
+# Make a consistent PS1 that helps us identify who and where we are
 PS1='${USER=$(id -un)}@$HOSTNAME:$PWD\$ '

+# Add color to our ls command
 if ! ls -l --color=auto >/dev/null 2>&1
 then
   alias ls="ls -lG"